Château d'Armainvilliers

-The Chateau d'Armainvilliers is a historic château that today extends over the municipalities of Tournan-en-Brie and Gretz-Armainvilliers in Seine-et-Marne, France, approximately 30 miles east of Paris.
+The Château d'Armainvilliers (/fr/) is a historic château the domain of which today extends over the communes of Tournan-en-Brie and Gretz-Armainvilliers in Seine-et-Marne, France, approximately 48 km (30 mi) east-southeast of Paris.
+It was completed in 1881.

 History

 A château is mentioned there from the 14th century, which gave refuge to François I in 1544 after the capture of Château-Thierry by Charles V. From this time, it became the residence of the Lords of Tournan and Gretz-Armainvilliers (the Beringhens in the 17th to 18th centuries: Jacques-Louis de Beringhen (1651–1723), first equerry of King Louis XIV, who was ennobled as the Count of Armainvilliers in June 1704.
 The chateau eventually passed to his son, Henri-Camille de Beringhen.

 Bourbon-Penthièvre

 In March 1762, King Louis XV (who had become King in 1715 at the age of five, succeeding his great-grandfather Louis XIV) exchanged the dukedom of Gisors, the Pontcarré estate, and the château, land, and Lordship of Armainvilliers, for the principality of Dombes with Louis Charles de Bourbon, Count of Eu.
 (Note: Louis Charles de Bourbon, Count of Eu (1701–1775), the youngest son of Louis Auguste, Duke of Maine, and Anne Louise Bénédicte de Bourbon, was a grandson of Louis XIV and Madame de Montespan.
 He was the last member of the legitimised house of Maine branch of the House of Bourbon, a legitimised, cadet branch of the Capetian dynasty.)
 Following the exchange, the Count of Eu took the title of Count of Armainvilliers.
 Upon the Count's death in 1775, the estate and titles passed to his younger cousin the Duke of Penthièvre, but it was partly destroyed during the French Revolution.
 In 1808, it was acquired by stockbroker Claude Bailliot.

 Under the Restoration, the château was returned to Louise Marie Adélaïde de Bourbon, Duchess of Orléans, the wealthiest heiress in France prior to the French Revolution following the death of her brother, Louis Alexandre, Prince of Lamballe, in 1768 (the only two surviving children of the Duke of Penthièvre).
 After Louise, the wife of Louis Philippe II, Duke of Orléans (cousin of Louis XVI), died in 1821, her estates passed into the possession of the House of Orléans.
 Her son, King Louis Philippe I, ceded Armainvilliers to his sister, Princess Adélaïde d'Orléans, during the partition of 1822.
 Princess Adélaïde died at the Palais des Tuileries in Paris in 1847.